uwescience/HackWeek-Writeup/paper.md

 As of the publication of this paper, we have run five such HackWeek events: three focused on Astronomy, one focused on Neuroscience, and one focused on Geophysics.
 Below we will share some of the philosophy behind the HackWeek model, practical lessons we have learned in organizing these events, and recommendations for future HackWeeks in other disciplines.

 ## Why run a Hack Week?

+### What is a hackathon?

+Hackathons are typically short sprint-like events, focused on creating technological solutions in the form of small projects, or 'hacks'.
+They were originally held by organizations focused on technology, such as companies or software conferences.
+But, as espoused in constructivist educational philosophy hackathons also provide an excellent opportunity to learn by doing [@Bransford2000-lu, @Papert1980-fh].
+Furthermore, because of their ad-hoc and focused nature, they are also a very fertile venue for creating collaborations across disciplinary and topical boundaries.
+With this in mind, hackathons around scientific topics, designed to foster collaboration [@Groen2015-cj, @Moller2013-ah], or provide an opportunity to learn [@Kienzler2015-zu, @Lamers2014-xf], are becoming more common.

 - axes: pedagogical vs not, project-oriented vs not, interdisciplinary vs single-discipline,

 - Something about informal education

 - Peer learning

 - At summer schools, the young learn from the old.
 At a Hack Week, the learning goes all ways.

 ### Objectives and goals

 - Teaching and working.

 - Recruiting?

 ### Audience